 E-commerce was supposed to be easy to use, and everything would get easier.
 However, it didn’t grow as quickly as it should have.
 In addition to advertising, everything else in e-commerce got harder since 2022.
+It's time to get back to the fundamentals of E-commerce business.

 E-commerce had a good run during the pandemic